Between Sheets and Words

 **Between Sheets and Words**

 The rain fell in thick curtains over the dirt road, turning the path into a murky mirror of mud and distorted reflections.
 Clara gripped the rental car’s steering wheel, her knuckles white under the pale glow of the dashboard.
-The wind lashed at the palm trees lining the road, tearing leaves that flew like startled birds before shattering against the windshield.
-She took a deep breath, inhaling the scent of ozone and sea salt that filled the car, mingling with the artificial leather smell of the seats. *I’m here*, she thought, though the words sounded more like a relieved sigh than a statement.
+The wind lashed at the palm trees lining the road, tearing leaves that flew like startled birds before smashing against the windshield.
+She took a deep breath, inhaling the scent of ozone and sea salt that filled the car, mingling with the artificial leather aroma of the seats. *I’ve arrived*, she thought, though the words sounded more like a relieved sigh than a statement.

 The beach house emerged from the mist like a ghost of wood and glass, perched on stilts to defy the tides.
 Clara parked under the covered veranda, turned off the engine, and sat still, listening to the drumming of rain on the car roof.
 The silence that followed was almost deafening.
 She closed her eyes for a moment, letting the rhythm of the waves against the distant rocks soothe the storm inside her. *Three months*, she remembered.
-Three months since Rafael had blown everything apart with a phrase delivered in the most casual tone: *"I think we need some time."* As if love were a piece of furniture you could disassemble and store in the attic when you grew tired of its shape.
+Three months since Rafael had blown everything apart with a phrase delivered in the most casual tone: *"I think we need some time."* As if love were a piece of furniture to be disassembled and stored in the attic when you tired of its shape.

 Now, he was there.
 Drenched.
 Determined.